Linaro/lava/doc/v2/developing-tests.rst

 #.
 Understand how test job files need to be written so that jobs get submitted
    properly.

 #.
+Understand the options for running the test operation.
+No one test
+   method can suit all test operations or all devices.

-Understand how test shell definitions need to be written.
+#.
+Understand how test shell definitions need to be written, depending

-Ensure you have read through the introduction on :ref:`writing_tests`.
+   on how the test should be executed.

 Pay particular attention to sections on: